 Better still, VR fans can still make use of the new phones with existing Gear VR headsets letting you enjoy the immersive game medium on the phones' crisp displays.

 LG is one of the most underrated phone brands, despite consistently delivering affordable flagship phones with great specifications and workhorse performance.
 LG is no slouch in the multimedia department, with superb screens (it makes screens for Apple, after all) and exceptional audio.

 And then there's a hidden trump card.
-The the G8X comes standard with a second 6.4-inch screen embedded in a folio-style hard case.
+The G8X comes standard with a second 6.4-inch screen embedded in a folio-style hard case.
 By slipping your phone into one side, it powers up the second screen, so you get the benefit of both.
-This split screen arrangement is LGs answer to the folding screen of competitors, but it works espcially well for gaming with controls shifted off the main interface and on to the second screen, where they can be enlarged for better control without obscuring your on-screen action.
+This split screen arrangement is LGs answer to the folding screen of competitors, but it works especially well for gaming with controls shifted off the main interface and on to the second screen, where they can be enlarged for better control without obscuring your on-screen action.
 Inevitably only a handful of games are taking advantage of this right now, but those include Asphalt 9 and Fortnite.